 If you’re planning a trip around Ireland, resist the temptation to hurry down to Cork.
-If you bypass Ireland’s “sunny southeast” you’ll do yourself a disservice, especially if you miss the Viking Triangle in Waterford City.
-You can easily get the highlights of Waterford in a day or two.
+If you bypass Ireland’s “sunny southeast” you’ll do yourself a disservice, especially if you miss the city of Waterford.
+You can easily cover all the best things to do in Waterford in a day or two.

 Less than a 2 hour drive from Dublin, Waterford is so much more than a place that makes crystal.
-Founded by the Vikings in 850 AD, it’s Ireland’s oldest city and the highlights are all in a snug little downtown area.
+Founded by the Vikings in 850 AD, it’s Ireland’s oldest city.
+All of the city’s highlights are snugly tucked into a little downtown area.

-They call it the Viking Triangle, “a thousand years of history in a thousand paces!,” and they aren’t kidding.
-Within just a few steps of each other are three key visitor attractions that showcase its Viking, Medieval and Georgian history.
+They aren’t kidding when they call Waterford Viking Triangle “a thousand years of history in a thousand paces”.
+Within just a few steps of each other, you’ll find three key visitor attractions showcasing its Viking, Medieval and Georgian history.
 The best way to experience them is on a walking tour.

 Do as we say, though, not as we did.
 We arrived at Waterford just in time for lunch at the Bishop’s Palace, and basically did the itinerary backwards.

 Please don’t make that mistake.
 For only €10 you can start your visit with an enjoyable character-led walking tour of the Triangle.
 Actors in period dress will tell you about the city as they guide you along from Viking times to today.
 Far better to hear a story than to hear a boring guide drone on and on, don’t you think?